 This tension between process-based production and the potential narratives within the individual paintings is present throughout this most recent series of Yiadom-Boakye’s work.
 The contingent relationship between the represented subject and the material of paint serves as both a seamless continuation of historical painterly tropes and also a profound challenge to that very history – about both the absence of black subjects and their disappearance altogether since portraiture itself became peripheral to contemporary art practice.

-Click here to download press coverage from Lynette Yiadom Boakye's exhibition at Chisenhale.
+Click here to download an interview with Lynette Yiadom-Boakye about her exhibition at Chisenhale.

 A limited edition print by Lynette Yiadom-Boakye has been produced to accompany the exhibition.
 For more details please visit our online shop, here.

 Lynette Yiadom-Boakye in conversation with Alessio Antoniolli 03/05/2012 by Chisenhale Gallery

 Tanya Barson leads Lynette Yiadom-Boakye Exhibition Tour 05/05/2012 by Chisenhale Gallery